awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

    For information about adding an option to an option group, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

-1. Create a new Oracle DB instance and associate the option group with it, or modify an Oracle DB instance to associate the option group with it\.
+1. Create a new RDS for Oracle DB instance and associate the option group with it, or modify an RDS for Oracle DB instance to associate the option group with it\.

-   For information about creating a DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
+   For information about creating an DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

-   For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
+   For information about modifying an DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 ### AWS CLI<a name="Appendix.Oracle.Options.SSL.OptionGroup.CLI"></a>